kyng-cytro/Sb-fb-clone/README.md

 npm run serve
 ```

-Go to `localhost:8080` in your browser
+Go to `localhost:8080` in your browser to view the preview.

-# sb-fb-clone
+# Sb-fb-clone important commands for development

 ## Project setup